LEARN-LK/IAM/LDAP-UI.md

 > For further customization you may consult keycloak official guides from https://www.keycloak.org/docs/latest/server_development/index.html#_themes

-* You need to add a cronjob to start keycloak at the boot, use `cronjob -e` with,
+* You need to add a cronjob to start keycloak at the boot, use `crontab -e` with,

 ```
 @reboot /opt/keycloak-6.0.1/bin/standalone.sh &